Get the most from your visit by checking out the resources on offer.

-- The Eagles Have Landed the Roman Invasion of Britain as an exploration into identity and image, power and resistance, regime change and the impact upon one culture when it is subjugated by another, in both an historical context and more recent human history.
+- The Eagles Have Landed looks at the Roman Invasion of Britain as an exploration into identity and image.
+It explores power and resistance, regime change and the impact upon one culture when it is subjugated by another.
+This is looked at in an historical context and more recent human history.

 - Great North Museum: Hancock